juan267/build-api/README.md

 Implement the following endpoints:
 - [GET] list of users
 - [GET] list of articles for a user
-- [GET] list of comments for an article by a user

 ### Release 2: Implement POST requests
 _pending approval of documentation from an instructor_

 Implement the following endpoints:
 - [POST] create a new article by a user
-- [POST] create a new comment for an article by a user
+- [POST] create a new comment for an article (a comment is owned by a user)

 ### Release 3: Implement authorization and rate limit
 POST requests need to be authorized.
 We shouldn't be able to create a new article